Why should I enroll my children at the Charlotte Jewish Day School when I have a fine public school in my neighborhood?

 How much of the day is spent on Judaica and Hebrew language?

 About 1/3 of each day is spent studying Hebrew and learning Jewish history, sacred text, holidays and customs.
 Critical thinking and interpretation skills are developed through their daily Torah study.
 The time at school is maximized to benefit both Judaic and General Study disciplines.
-For example, in Kindergarten Judaica, the students write a Megillah (scroll) for Purim using and reinforcing the writing sills they learned in Language Arts.
+For example, in Kindergarten Judaica, the students write a Megillah (scroll) for Purim using and reinforcing the writing skills they learned in Language Arts.

 Is there a pre-care and after-care program?